someengineering/resoto.com/blog/installing-cloud2sql/index.md

 # highlight-end
 ```

-See [Resource Data Models](/docs/reference/data-models) for a full list of currently supported resources.
+See [Unified Data Model](/docs/reference/unified-data-model) for a full list of currently supported resources.

 ## Conclusion